Database, Tables, Views, and Indexes

 Output

 INSERT INTO inserts rows into a table in the current database using the results of a SQL query.
 The column list of the query must match the columns in the table and the query results.
+The first column of the query result maps to the first column of the existing table definition, the second column maps to the second column of the existing table, and so on.

 The column list defaults to all columns in the table if you do not specify any column names.
 The database does not require every column in the table to be populated from the query.
 If you do not choose a column to be populated, the database inserts default values for the column.
 The database inserts NULL values if the column does not have a default value and the column can contain NULL.
 If neither a default value nor NULL can be inserted, the operation fails.